AdobeDocs/marketo.pt-BR/help/marketo/product-docs/demand-generation/facebook/set-up-facebook-offline-conversions.md

    ![](assets/image2016-11-29-13-3a16-3a55.png)

-## Configuração do Modelador do Ciclo de Receita {#revenue-cycle-modeler-configuration}
+## Configuração do modelo do ciclo de receita {#revenue-cycle-modeler-configuration}

 1. Vá para **Analytics**.